Births, marriages, deaths

 We will also arrange a funeral if a family refuses to do so.
 In this case, the family will have no say in any funeral arrangements.

-These funerals are known as public health funerals.
+These funerals are known as public health funerals, which are a statutory duty under the Public Health Act.

 The arrangements we make

-We will register the death, arrange a cremation and make sure the funeral is carried out by a minister or celebrant.
+We will arrange a cremation and make sure the funeral is carried out by a minister or celebrant in the faith of the deceased.
 The ashes are then scattered if no-one collects them.

 We recover the cost of all public health funerals from the person’s estate.